 To get the first set that includes skip counting 1s, 2s and 3s, GO HERE!

 Don’t you just love this freebie?!
 The design is simply beautiful and there is so much you can do with them!
-To get it, simply enter your email in the box below and you will receive the file directly in your inbox for you to print.
+To get it, simply click the button you prefer below, follow the steps and you will receive the file directly in your inbox for you to print.

 Thank you for reading our Montessori-Inspired Skip Counting for Kids post!